arschles/www/content/blog/wsl2-how-to.md

 ### Join Windows Insiders

 >WSL 2 will be stable and generally available in the [upcoming Windows 2004 release](https://devblogs.microsoft.com/commandline/wsl2-will-be-generally-available-in-windows-10-version-2004/).
-So you won't need to be on Insiders and you'll be able to ignore this whole section!
+When that new release comes out, you won't need to be on Insiders and you'll be able to ignore this whole section.
+I'm excited for that!

 Being an Insider sounds exclusive but anyone can join.
 It just means that you'll run less stable versions of Windows.
 I haven't had any problems with it yet, though.